Shoppers have come to expect some degree of personalization online.

 Add a pop-up teaser.

 A pop-up teaser is a subtle way to capture shopper attention without impacting the user experience.
-Show a teaser in the corner of your screen that allows visitors to access the full pop-up quiz after they click it.
+Show a teaser in the corner of your screen that allows visitors to access the full pop-up quiz or redirects them to your quiz landing page.

 This is particularly great for promoting holiday gift finder quizzes or other seasonal gift guides.
 When shoppers are hopping from site to site to check off their shopping lists, an eye-catching teaser can point them right to the perfect gift.